 Because of several recent fires in the nation's jails and prisons that caused loss of life, life safety considerations in prisons are currently being re-examined by corrections officials, code authorities, and designers.
-Changes in life safety design requirements are likely, but their extent is not yet known."
+Changes in life safety design requirements are likely, but their extent is not yet known.
+In the recent fires, the primary problems were: